pantheon-systems/documentation/source/_docs/deprecated-constructor-notices.md

 Opcache is always enabled on Pantheon.
 When opcache is in use, PHP will print any notice emitted during source code processing directly to the standard output, ignoring any error handler that may be set.
 These notices may still be disabled by setting `error_reporting` to ignore E_DEPRECATED; however, Drupal always enables E_DEPRECATED in `error_reporting` early in its bootstrap process, so these notices will be printed if `display_errors` is set to `on`.

 Opcache also influences when this error is displayed.
 Since opcache caches the compiled form (opcodes) of the PHP that is being executed, the deprecation notices will not be printed when the PHP opcodes are fetched from the opcache.
-This is what leads to the intermittant nature of this problem.
+This is what leads to the intermittent nature of this problem.

 <div class="alert alert-info">
 <h4>Note</h4>